sheeshario/k-solitaire-sdl/README.md

-# Assignment on Mid Semester Exam Solitare with Java
+# Assignment on Mid Semester Exam Linear Data Structure

 This is a Group Project with 2 members.